 Images from Wikimedia.org above from the left are two Albertine roses, Carmagnole and New Dawn.
 Carmagnole has a beautiful bloom but is described by Delbards as

 New Dawn and Westerland are both climbing roses packed with prickles.
 Silkies rose farm describes New Dawn as a ‘thorny beast’, yet if planted in the appropriate place is beautiful and flowers prolifically.
 Westerland is an example of a Rambler Rose; a vigorous growing rose best grown on a fence or large frame or as a groundcover or to cover an old shed or water tank because it is too rampant for training on an arch where people are walking past.
-Ours is growing on an old electricity tower now rusty and vintage-looking that was part of a 32-volt system for the old farmhouse years ago.
+Ours is growing on an old electricity tower, now rusty and vintage-looking, part of a 32-volt system for the old farmhouse years ago.
 It had a shed next to it ( still there today as a garden shed) that was the battery shed.

 Some rose varietals are quite thornless but not entirely; rose growers call them ‘nearly thornless.’
 I have grown these roses successfully.
 They are useful along pathways, over arches and where you and your family may be sitting or children are playing.
 Although not completely thornless, these varieties are not as harsh or prickly as other roses.